 Upon entering the courtroom on the first day of trial, you should be ready to jump right in to voir dire.
 You should know all the necessary procedures for the court in which you are presenting your case.
 You will have the background information you will need on the potential jurors.
 You should have your questions ready to go in some order to measure the jurors against your profile of the “ideal juror.”
-Lastly, you will have a plan mapped out as to how to go about deselecting the most fair and impartial jury that will be favorable to your client.
+Lastly, you will have a plan mapped out as to how to go about deselecting the fairest and impartial jury that will be favorable to your client.

 Even after all this preparation, you are not finished.
-You will now meet the jurors face-to-face, and have the opportunity to observe them as they observe you.
+You will now meet the jurors face-to-face and have the opportunity to observe them as they observe you.

 Some key points to consider on the day of voir dire:

 Study jurors before questions begin – observe them (i.e. race, demeanor, age, physical fitness, how they respond to those around them, reading materials, alert or dull, the manner of dress) (Turley).

 Show them you are organized, businesslike, serious, warm, and calm (Turley).